ucc23/ucc/_pages/FAQ.md

 Membership is obtained through the `fastMP` method described in Sect.
 3 of [Perren et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.526.4107P/abstract).
 The `fastMP` membership estimation method has been incorporated into the [`ASteCA` package](https://asteca.github.io/) (see details [here](https://asteca.readthedocs.io/en/latest/contents/membership_mod.html)).

-## How is the duplicate probability estimated?

-To estimate the probability of an object being a duplicate of a previous entry, we simply find the overlap between members.
-If two objects share a significant number of members, it is likely that they are the same object catalogued twice under different names.

-The probability of being a duplicate is calculated as:

-    P_dup = max(shared_members_percent) / 100

-where `shared_members_percent` is the percentage of common members between objects (since a given object can be compared to many others, we take the maximum value found).
-The object presented earlier in the literature is considered the original, while the later one is considered the duplicate.

-The `P_dup` value is equivalent to `1 - C_dup`, where `C_dup` is the factor used
-in the UTI calculation (see [What is the UTI parameter?](#what-is-the-uti-parameter)).